Dress in Blue Day is March 4

 Time to look through your closet for every blue piece of clothing you have.
 Everything works for Dress In Blue Day, from sweaters to sweatpants, to sunglasses and fun hats.

-By wearing blue, you bring awareness to this disease and support our work — as well as honor all who are impacted by colorectal cancer. #DressInBlueDay
+By wearing blue, you bring awareness to this disease, support our work, and honor all who are impacted by colorectal cancer. #DressInBlueDay

 Dress in blue to raise awareness and share why it's so important to #GetScreened for colorectal cancer with your friends and family.